-- Repeated breaches of the school character and classroom expectations - Refusal to attend lessons or truancy from school - Any form of bullying - · Harmful sexual behaviour, including child on child abuse - Make videos or record conversations at school without permission of staff - Theft - Fighting
+- · Repeated breaches of the school character and classroom expectations - Refusal to attend lessons or truancy from school - · Any form of bullying - Harmful sexual behaviour, including child on child abuse - Make videos or record conversations at school without permission of staff - Theft - Fighting

 - Smoking/ vaping

+- Use, supply or possession of drugs or drug related material (including any form of tetrahydrocannabinol (THC)).

+Please see separate Drugs and Alcohol Policy).

-- Racist, sexist, homophobic, transphobic or discriminatory behaviour
+- · Racist, sexist, homophobic, transphobic or discriminatory behaviour

 - Failure to attend a Senior Staff detention

 - Misbehaviour on school buses (which can lead to a withdrawal of bus pass from the bus company)

 - Possession of any prohibited items.
 NB.
 This list is not exhaustive.
 These are:

-- o Knives or weapons
+- Knives or weapons

 - Alcohol

-- Illegal drugs
+- o Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - Vapor pens

-- o Lighters and matches
+- Lighters and matches

 - Laser pens

-- o Fireworks
+- Fireworks

-- o Pornographic images
+- Pornographic images

+- o THC
-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an

-offence, or to cause personal injury to, or damage to the property of, any person (including the
+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the students)

-students)